pantheon-systems/documentation/source/_docs/guides/going-live/03-domains-https.md

 </div>

 1. Click **<span class="glyphicons glyphicons-download-alt"></span> Download File**.
-2. Upload the file to your live site.
+2. Upload the file to your existing live site.
 3. Return to the Pantheon Site Dashboard and refresh the **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS** page.

   Once the certificate(s) has been provisioned, you may safely continue without fear of HTTPS service interruption.